Thrive 2L Natural Seaweed Plant Tonic Concentrate

 Prepare the soil before planting by blending in some compost.
 If growing this plant as a screen or hedge, the spacing is generally around 1m, but this depends on how high you want the hedge to grow.
 The lower the hedge, the closer together you should plant.
 Water new plants in well using a seaweed solution, as this will help the plants establish new roots and get a great start.

-Pittosporum should be kept damp, but not wet, so water it regularly in the drier months.
+Pittosporum should be kept moist but not wet, so water it regularly in the drier months.
 A slow-release fertiliser will keep your plant growing well throughout the year.

 Your plant should not need staking unless it is grown in a very windy spot.
 Even then, the stake can be removed once the plant is established.